-The program produced a 34% increase in annual earnings in the fifth year after random assignment (i.e., the study's longest-term follow-up point to date).
-The increase amounted to \$7,830 (\$31,176 for the Year Up group versus \$23,346 for the control group), and was statistically significant at the p<0.01 level.
-The earnings gains were positive and statistically significant starting in the second year after random assignment and continuing through the five-year follow-up period with no sign of diminishing.
-Positive, statistically-significant earnings effects were evident across all subgroups examined (e.g., gender, race/ethnicity, prior educational attainment) and all eight study sites, providing clear evidence that the positive effects generalize across different subpopulations and settings.
+The study found that the program produced a 30% increase in annual earnings in the seventh year after random assignment (i.e., the study's longest-term follow-up to date on the primary targeted outcome).
+The increase amounted to \$8,251 (\$35,589 for the Year Up group versus \$27,338 for the control group), and was statistically significant at the p<.01 level.
+The earnings gains were positive and statistically significant starting in the second year after random assignment and continuing through the seven year follow-up period with no sign of diminishing.2 The earnings effects were sizable and statistically significant (p<.05) in five of the eight study sites, and virtually all subgroups examined (e.g., gender, race/ethnicity, prior educational attainment), showing that the positive effects generalize broadly across subpopulations and settings.3

-The study found no significant effect on the employment rate at the five-year follow-up (82% of both the Year Up group and the control group were employed).
-In the three-year follow-up survey, the study found no strong pattern of positive or adverse effects on exploratory outcomes related to education and training (e.g., degree receipt), financial status, family formation, and well-being (e.g., stress), except for a large reduction (37%, or \$2,500 per person) in student and other debt.
+The study found significant positive effects on some exploratory outcomes but not others.
+For example, it found no significant effect on the employment rate at the seven-year follow-up (approximately 75% of both the Year Up group and the control group were employed).
+In the six-year follow-up survey, the study found significant positive effects on many exploratory outcomes related to financial well-being, including a sizable reduction in average debt at the time of the survey (24%, or \$2,200 per person) and a decrease in the percent of households receiving means-tested public benefits in the past month (32% of the Year Up group versus 39% of the control group).
+The study found no strong pattern of positive or adverse effects on exploratory outcomes related to education and training (e.g. receipt of a college degree), family formation, or physical health or psychosocial well-being.

 An implementation study found that the program was implemented successfully, in close adherence to the program model, at all eight study sites.
-Eighty-five percent of individuals assigned to the Year Up group completed the six-month training, and 75% finished the full program.
-The study included a cost-benefit analysis, which found that Year Up produced a net gain to society of \$15,349 per participant.
-The results imply a social gain of \$1.66 for every \$1.00 spent on Year Up.
-This is a conservative estimate as it assumes the earnings effects end after the five-year follow-up period, when, in fact, they show no sign of diminishing.
+85% of individuals assigned to the Year Up group completed the six-month training, and 75% finished the full program.
+The study included a cost-benefit analysis, which found that Year Up produced a net gain to society of \$33,884 per Year Up group member.
+The results imply a social gain of \$2.46 for every dollar spent on Year Up.
+This is a conservative estimate as it assumes the earnings effects end after the seven-year follow-up period, when in fact they show no sign of diminishing.